Sparkitecture/SparkitectureDocs/README.md

 #### Using the Command Template

-- Open a project in Visula Studio
+- Open a project in Visul Studio
-- Right-click the folder you intend to add the command template to.
+- Right-click the folder you intend to add the command template to
 - Hover over "Add"
 - Click "New Item..."
 - Search for "Command" (it will have a green Sparkhound logo and read "Visual C# Items")
-- Leave "Command" but remove the trailing digit
+- Our naming convention is to end the command name with the word "Command"
 - Naming convention example:

 ``` text